adamhuston/daemons-engine/interview.md

 ***Claude:* So what exactly is Daemons Engine?**

 > *Adam Huston:* It's a headless, real-time MUD engine written in Python.
-You get WebSocket communication, a FastAPI backend, modular game systems—combat, quests, weather, factions, the works.
+You get WebSocket communication, a FastAPI backend, modular game systems, combat, quests, weather, factions, the works.
 A YAML-based content system that makes it easy to build worlds without touching SQL.
 An easily moddable codebase that works out of the box.
 The client can be anything: a terminal, a mobile app, a React frontend.
 The engine doesn't care.

 ***C:* A MUD engine in 2025.
 Why?**